Priscilla nears major hurricane status as new tropical storm forms in the Atlantic

 On Monday night, the government of Baja California Sur announced the cancellation of classes at all educational centers starting Tuesday in Los Cabos and La Paz as a preventive measure.
 It also set up a dozen shelters in Los Cabos for people living in areas at risk.

-Parts of southwestern Mexico could get up to 4 inches (10 centimeters) of rain from Priscilla’s outer bands through Wednesday, bringing a flash flooding risk to Michoacán and Colima states, forecasters said.
+Parts of southwestern Mexico could get up to 4 inches (10 centimeters) of rain from Priscilla through Wednesday, bringing a flash flooding risk to Michoacán and Colima states, forecasters said.

 Priscilla was forecast to weaken starting Wednesday, the hurricane center said.
 A major hurricane is defined as Category 3 or higher and wind speeds of at least 111 mph (180 kph).